eiffel-community/eiffel-intelligence/wiki/markdown/rules.md

 ## Reserved Key names
-The keys "_id" and "time" (at the root level of the aggregated object) are reserved and added in the Mongo document by Eiffel Intelligence.
+The keys "_id" and "time" (at the root level of the aggregated object) are reserved and added in the MongoDB document by Eiffel Intelligence.
 User should not use these two keys at the root level of an aggregated object.
 Even if the user adds these two keys at the root level, Eiffel Intelligence will overwrite those.